easolhq/easolhq.github.io/docs/reference/objects/product/variant/index.md

 > **Deprecated**
 >
-> The display amount should be obtained, using the `variant.price` with the `money` filter.
+> The display amount should be obtained using the `variant.price` with the `money` filter.
 >
 > {% raw %}
 > ```liquid